chloe-mp/NLP-Undergrad-projects/Search_engine/README-ProjetS1.md

-# 📚 Projet S1 – Indexation inversée d’un corpus de textes français
+# 📚 Fall semester final project -- Inverted index project

 This project builds a basic inverted index from a corpus of French documents.
 It allows identifying which files contain a given word, functioning like a simple keyword search engine.